Motorhome Cleaning – Keep Your Camper Sparkling!

 Most motorhomers will clean their van at the start of the season and again at the end, before the van is stored for the winter.

 Longer term motorhome travellers will look to clean every couple of months, but this will depend on how many hours the motorhome is being driven, where it’s parked and the country you’re in.
+If you’re planning a DIY habitation check, it’s a good idea to do both at the same time.

 Touring in Spain for example makes everything dusty, and the temperatures are punishing for your rubber and bodywork, so you may want to wash your van more regularly.